AvirukBasak/esoteric-assembly/README.md

 7. [Contribute](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/docs/CONTRIBUTE.md)

 ## Download links
-- Get out our latest release [here](https://github.com/avirukbasak/Esoteric-Assembler/releases/tag/v2021.3.10.4).
+- Checkout out our latest release [here](https://github.com/avirukbasak/Esoteric-Assembler/releases/tag/v2021.3.10.4).
 You'll find installation instructions there.
 - Download a ZIP file from [here](https://github.com/avirukbasak/Esoteric-Assembler/archive/main.zip).
+- Or get an executable from [builds](https://github.com/AvirukBasak/Esoteric-Assembler/tree/main/builds).

 ## How to use?
-- Once installed, run `asm path/to/file` where `asm` is the linux command (or the path to the binary executable).
+- Execute as `asm path/to/file` where `asm` is the command (or the path to the binary executable).
-- Windows users need to compile the source manually as of now.
 - Enter `asm --help` or `asm -h` for help text.

 ## The test files